melpiro/wind-turbine/README.md

 - Open the file `gen_geos_eval.py`
 - Set the parameter `POWER_FILE` to `power_cet/[power_file].csv`
-- Set the parameter `AFTER` the first date of the training dataset __included__ (e.g. 20241101:00 to start at the beginning of 11/2024)
+- Set the parameter `AFTER`, the first date of the training dataset __included__ (e.g. 20241101:00 to start at the beginning of 11/2024)
 - Run the script with
 ```bash
 python gen_geos_eval.py